Infinidat/infi.clickhouse_orm/README.rst

         engine = engines.MergeTree('birthday', ('first_name', 'last_name', 'birthday'))

-It is possible to provide a default value for a field, instead of it's "natural" default (empty string for string fields, zero for numeric fields etc.).
+It is possible to provide a default value for a field, instead of its "natural" default (empty string for string fields, zero for numeric fields etc.).

-See below for the supported model field types.
+See below for the supported field types and table engines.

 Using Models
 ------------